Pikmin (video game): Plot

 In Pikmin, the main protagonist is Captain Olimar, a tiny, one-inch tall humanoid extraterrestrial from the planet Hocotate.
 The story starts when Olimar is taking an intergalactic vacation in outer space.
 However, during his flight, a comet hits his spacecraft, the S.S.
 Dolphin (a reference to the GameCube's codename, "Project Dolphin"), which is then pulled into the gravity field of an uncharted planet.
 Parts of the spaceship fall off as it plummets to the ground and crashes.

 When he regains consciousness, Olimar finds out that the planet's atmosphere contains high levels of poisonous oxygen and he can stay on the planet for only thirty days before his life support system stops functioning.
 Olimar must retrieve all 30 of his lost spaceship parts so he can rebuild his spaceship and return to Hocotate.
 Although Olimar initially states in his journal entries that he needs all thirty parts, as the game progresses, it is hinted that some parts might not be needed to actually lift off and, indeed, one can successfully complete the game with only 25 parts rather than all 30.

 To help Olimar are indigenous creatures called Pikmin, which are nearly extinct and unable to survive in the environment without direct leadership.
+Olimar helps the Pikmin reproduce by leading them into battle with the dangerous wildlife of the planet and carrying them back to their flying nests called Onions to produce seeds to grow more Pikmin.
 As this element of symbiosis develops, Olimar discovers parts of the Dolphin and travels across the Pikmin Planet, which is assumed to be Earth, albeit with fictional fauna and far after the extinction of humans.
 The game has three endings depending upon how many ship parts the player successfully reacquires.
 Two good endings occur should the player retrieve all thirty parts or twenty-five necessary parts, and a bad ending occurs should the player fail to find twenty-five parts.